 What is “Clean” Cut Pizza?
 Everything You Need to Know

-You love pizza – deep pan, thin and crispy, New York and Sicilian.
-They all combine those delicious dough, cheese and tomato flavors.
-But you’ve heard of a new term and you’re not sure what it means.
+You love pizza – whether it’s deep pan, thin and crispy, New York style, or Sicilian.
+They all combine delicious dough, cheese, and tomato flavors.
+But you’ve heard of a new term and are unsure what it means.

-Perhaps you’ve seen it offered on a pizza menu and wondered what it was.
-So what is clean cut pizza?
+Perhaps you’ve seen it on a pizza menu and wondered what it was.
+So what is clean-cut pizza?

 What is Clean Cut Pizza Everything You Need to Know pin

-If you’ve been feeling baffled, don’t worry – you’re not alone!
-We’re here to uncover the mystery of clean cut pizza.
+If you’ve been baffled, don’t worry – you’re not alone!
+We’re here to uncover the mystery of clean-cut pizza.
 What is it?
 Why do you need to know about it?
 And what does it mean for your pizza-eating habits?

 If you’re ready to find out, read on!